 Under our articles of incorporation, the record dates for annual dividends and interim dividends are March 31 and September 30, respectively, in each year.
 In Japan, both "ex-dividend" date (the date from which purchasers at shares through Japanese stock exchanges will not be entitled to the dividends to be paid to registered shareholders as any record date) and the record date for dividends precede the date of determination of the amount of the dividend to be paid.
-The price of the shares of common stock generally goes ex-dividend on the first business day prior to the record date.
-The ex-dividend date used to be the second business day prior to the record date, but the settlement period of shares listed on any stock exchange in Japan has been shortened, and the ex-dividend date for any dividend, the record date of which is on or after July 18, 2019 was changed to the first business day prior to the record date.
+The ex-dividend date of the shares of common stock is generally the first business day prior to the record date.
 Under our articles of incorporation, we are not obligated to pay any distributions of surplus to be made in cash which have not been received after five years from the commencement date of those distributions.